CyberKidLeko/halloween_project/README.md

 ## Overview

-The **Halloween Challenge** is a fun, interactive web application that celebrates the Halloween spirit.
-I created this for a codecademy Challenge.
+This is a web app I created for a codecademy Challenge.
 Users can enjoy a spooky experience with animated bats, a ghost, and a playful pumpkin graphic.
 The application invites users to engage with the screen by clicking, bringing a festive touch to their Halloween festivities.

 ## Features